 Is your cat or kitten playful and active?
 Our feline fur babies fly by in a flash, sneak into hidden spaces, climb, jump and more!
 They’re always on the move, especially older kittens and younger cats.
 When it comes to keeping your cat out of harm, sometimes there’s no way to keep them still and safe in our laps.
 A cat’s nature is to be active.
 Our small daredevils will make a bad jump or take a fall, which may lead to injuries that need to be dealt with by a veterinarian.

-An x-ray is a specialized diagnostic imaging tool used to create a “photo” or image of your cat’s bones and other structures inside the body.
+An x-ray (also known as radiology) is a specialized diagnostic imaging tool which uses radiography to create a “photo” or image of your cat’s bones and other structures inside the body.
 X-rays are often taken of bones if a healthcare professional suspects a broken bone in your pet.
-However, x-rays can also be used to diagnose other problems with some internal organs.
+However, x-rays can also be used to diagnose other problems with some organs, such as intestinal obstruction or an ingested foreign body.
 For instance, did your cat possibly swallow a coin?
 An x-ray might be used to find out!

 An x-ray machine (think of it as similar to a camera) uses a type of radiation called electromagnetic radiation, also known as x-rays, to create a black and white image on a specialized film.
 In fact, x-rays are a type of light wave that’s not visible to human eyes.
 This type of radiation is high energy, which passes through anything not made of metal.

 An x-ray image somewhat resembles the negative of an old-fashioned photo–it can show different tissues (bones, etc.) in shades from white to gray and black.
 Different amounts of x-rays are used depending on the type of tissue your cat’s veterinarian needs to view inside your cat or kitten.
 Denser tissues (teeth and bones) absorb x-rays and appear white, while other body structures such as muscles and organs may look gray or black.